BrunoAdul/resume/contact-form-setup.md

-# Setting Up Google Forms for Chat Data Collection
+# Setting Up Google Forms for Contact Form Data Collection

-This guide will help you set up a Google Form to collect chat data from your resume website.
+This guide will help you set up a Google Form to collect contact form submissions from your resume website.

 ## Step 1: Create a New Google Form

 1. Go to [Google Forms](https://forms.google.com/)
 2. Click on the "+" icon to create a new form
-3. Name your form "Resume Chat Data Collection"
+3. Name your form "Resume Contact Form Submissions"

 ## Step 2: Add Form Fields

 Add the following fields to your form:

-1. **Timestamp** (Short answer)
+1. **Name** (Short answer)
    - Make this field required

-2. **User Message** (Paragraph)
+2. **Email** (Short answer)
    - Make this field required
+   - Add email validation

-3. **Bot Response** (Paragraph)
+3. **Message** (Paragraph)
    - Make this field required

 4. **User Agent** (Paragraph)
-   - Make this field required
+   - Make this field optional

 5. **Referrer** (Short answer)
-   - Make this field required
+   - Make this field optional

 ## Step 3: Configure Form Settings